VienDinhCom/docker-vscode-fullstack/README.md

     - `override`
       - `development.yml`
     - `dockerfile`
-  - `...`: the rest of your modules files
+  - `...`: the rest of your module files

 You can take a look and learn how to define a module from real-world examples such as [backend](https://github.com/VienDinhCom/docker-vscode-backend), [frontend](https://github.com/VienDinhCom/docker-vscode-frontend), or [proxy](https://github.com/VienDinhCom/docker-vscode-fullstack/tree/main/modules/proxy).